dancingwolfeyes/Ada-Dev/Application/Logic Assessment.md

 **1.Why is Susannah going to the Harvard Market QFC most of the time?**

 It *could* be force of habbit.
-Also, most companies are focused on improving their sales or services based on informaton gleaned from meta data.
-In other words our habbits in statistical form.

 **2.How did you arrive at that answer?**

-It is easy to let your habbits take you on an auto pilot trip.
+It is easy to let your habbits take you on an 'auto pilot trip'.
 Having lived on Capital Hill at one point, I did the same...mostly when I was to tired to think strait.
+Also, most companies are focused on improving their sales or services based on informaton gleaned from meta data.
+In other words our habbits in statistical form.

 **3.What other possible explanations are there?**